Three concerts with fun introductions for the whole family

 A fun introduction is given for the children’s benefit prior to the concerts.
 They are welcomed in the Choir Hall an hour before the concert begins and are given background information on the music performed on that particular concert.
 Musicians will also be on hand to talk a bit about their instruments, and the children will be given the opportunity to ask questions.

 Mozart’s Symphony No. 40 and Brahms’s Symphony No. 4 also offer plenty to experience.
-Maestro Gatti will be conducting both of these on the second concert in the Family Series.
+The RCO will be performing both of these on the second concert in the Family Series.
 All good music can evoke stories, even when a composer may not have expressly had them in mind when writing the music.

 This certainly applies to Beethoven’s Seventh Symphony, which will be performed on the third concert, and which has been described by some as ‘nineteenth-century pop music’.
 The Korean maestro Myung-Whun Chung is preceding Beethoven’s Seventh with a work by the French composer Henri Dutilleux: L’arbre des songes, or the Tree of Dreams, a work which shows just how vivid a story in music can be.
 A melody in the violin begins, and branches outwards.
 As more and more new shoots sprout, they are taken over by the orchestra, which adds the most beautiful colours to them; virtuoso violinist Leonidas Kavakos decorates the branches with chains of ever faster notes.
 And then…